 - Time tracker tools: Keeping track of your child’s social media use through tools available on social media apps

-Learning about the internet is the most effective way for you to protect your child from online dangers.
-You can get lots of practical information and advice on online safety at:
+Learning about the internet is the best way for you to protect your child from online dangers.
+You can get lots of information and advice on online safety at:

 - The Irish Society for the Prevention of Cruelty to Children (ISPCC): Has information on its parenting hub about online safety and children’s exposure to inappropriate content